-I-Core Prerequisites
+I-Core

 The Kelley Degree includes eighteen I-Core prerequisite courses (45 credit hours) and was established in 2012.
 Many of these courses have honors versions (H) or higher level courses that can be used to satisfy the requirement.
 See the course descriptions for details about the credit hours, prerequisites, and the number of weeks per course.
 All of the following courses must be completed with a C or higher to satisfy the degree requirement and for a student to start I-Core.
+Please review the transfer credit policy and the business course residency policy for additional information about taking course credits outside of the IUB campus.